The Illinois Bicentennial is coming up on December 3rd. We became the 21st state to enter the Union on that date in 1818.

 The U.S. government built a Fort Dearborn directly across the river from du Sable’s estate in 1803 to protect the Chicago portage, an invaluable connection between the Great Lakes and Mississippi River waterways.
 It quickly became the bustling center of the frontier community, with over 100 soldiers stationed there.

 The site where the fort once stood is now the intersection of Michigan and Wacker.
-You’ll have to wait until it’s warmer, but our Architecture Walking Tour for Design Lovers delves into how dramatically this exact point has changed in 200 years.
+You’ll have to wait until it’s warmer, but our custom private tours of downtown can delve into how dramatically this exact point has changed in 200 years.
 Back then, the wooden fort sat on a bluff overlooking a huge bend in the Chicago River.
 Today, the intersection is artificially elevated dozens of feet above the river below.
 Bronze plaques in the sidewalk trace its outline for passersby.

 Ante Urbem in Horto